cancervariants/gene-normalization/docs/source/contributing.rst

 Style
 -----

-Code style is managed by `flake8 <https://github.com/PyCQA/flake8>`_ and should be checked via pre-commit hook before commits.
+Code style is managed by `Ruff <https://github.com/astral-sh/ruff>`_ and `Black <https://github.com/psf/black>`_, and should be checked via pre-commit hook before commits.
 Final QC is applied with GitHub Actions to every pull request.

 Tests